 Two experimental testing strategies were considered in model simulations.
 Under a random testing strategy, testing for each worker occurs at random during their work shifts depending on the frequency (i.e. with f=2, workers would be tested during two of their shifts, chosen at random each week).
 Under a systematic testing strategy, each worker is always tested on the same day(s) of their shift each week.
 For f=1, systematic testing always occurs on the first day of their work week; for f=2, systematic testing always occurs on the first and third days; and for f=4, testing occurs on each of the first four workdays in a week.

-We assume all tests conducted when βit>0 return a positive result (24–26) and no testing other than systematic screening testing occurs.
+All tests conducted when βit>0 are assumed to return a positive result (24–26) and no testing other than systematic screening testing occurs.
 The total number of tests conducted in each simulation is recorded as: Tsimtot=t=1tsimi=1nT(wit).
-Combined with the expected number of cases in the simulation, we estimate the incremental test effectiveness ratio (ITER) as: ITER=TsimtotIsimtot-Ireftot, where Ireftot is the number of infections in a reference scenario with no testing.
+Combined with the expected number of cases in the simulation, the incremental test effectiveness ratio (ITER) is estimated as: ITER=TsimtotIsimtot-Ireftot, where Ireftot is the number of infections in a reference scenario with no testing.
 The ITER can be interpreted as the number of tests needed to prevent one infection in the simulation scenario being evaluated.

 All simulations, analyses, and visualizations were compiled in R software version 4.0.4 (27) with aid from the tidyverse (28), triangle (29), and patchwork (30) packages.
 Code is made available freely online at https://github.com/cmhoove14/Congregate-Staff-Testing.